Near-SUSY to Non-SUSY Crossover: Calculation of Condensates

 \section{Calculation of Condensates}

 In perturbation theory, we cannot compute non-perturbative condensates of composite operators.
 Fortunately they are computable with our method.
-We show how they can be computed, and whether they show a continuous behavior from the near-SUSY to non-SUSY limit.
-In fact, both quark bi-linear condensate and gluon condensate exhibit a continuity.
+We show how they can be computed, and compare their scaling with expectations from dimensional analysis on the QCD side.
+Since we only have access to these scaling laws in the asymptotic regions $m\ll \Lambda$ and $m\gg \Lambda$, we cannot rigorously address whether the intermediate $m\sim\Lambda$ region smoothly interpolates between the two.
+Nevertheless, we find that the ratios of condensates within a supermultiplet are consistent between the near-SUSY and non-SUSY limits.
+We take this as yet another piece of evidence suggesting that the two limits are continuously connected.